BEagle1984/silverback/docs/_docs/3-advanced/301-serialization.md

 }
 ```

-**Note:** You may need to implement `IKafkaMessageSerializer` if you want to have full control over the serialization of the Kafka key as well.
+You may need to implement `IKafkaMessageSerializer` if you want to have full control over the serialization of the Kafka key as well.
-{: .notice--info}
+{: .notice--note}